averageNetAdmin/andproxy/README.md

 # andproxy

-It's universal, not only http proxy.
+It's universal, not only http reverse-proxy.
 You can listen any port and handle all requests.

 Configuratin setting in yaml file.